mayank-gokarna/texa/README.md

-# OpenShift Guided devops Cookbook
+# OpenShift Guided Devops Cookbook

 **Background**<br/>
 As part of the Guided Development of microservices on OpenShift,